If you’re an existing homeowner or an aspiring one, you may have heard the phrase “house poor,” typically uttered by an overextended borrower.

 For the record, home prices and mortgage rates have only gone up since 2016, so my assumption is the number of home buyers going over budget has just worsened.

 - Or even set your maximum purchase price lower than what you can afford

 - Get a pre-approval but leave a buffer beyond it

 - Factor in all utility costs

-- Be sure you have money to make other investments
+- Be sure you have money left over to make other investments

 - An emergency fund is also key (in case you lose your job)